palantir/gradle-jacoco-coverage/README.md

             classpath 'com.palantir:jacoco-coverage:<version>'
         }
     }

+    apply plugin: 'java'
     apply plugin: 'jacoco-coverage'
     jacocoCoverage {
-        threshold 0.5  // Enfore minimum code coverage of 50% for every file, class, package, and project. whitelist "MyClass.java"  // Exempt files named MyClass.java from coverage requirements.
+        // Enfore minimum code coverage of 50% for every Java file _file 0.5

+        // Whitelist files named MyClass.java from coverage requirements.
+        _file 0.0, "MyClass.java"
     }

 Subsequent `./gradlew build` runs will fail if the configured minimum coverage thresholds are not achieved by the project's tests.
 (Note that `build` depends on `check` which depends on the `jacocoCoverage` task added by this plugin.)

-#### Configuration
+### Configuration

-Code coverage requirements can be specified for different scopes:
+Code coverage requirements are specified separately for the different "realms" reported by Jacoco:
-- average coverage in a report
+- average coverage in a report, specified by the `-report` keyword
-- average coverage in a package
+- average coverage in a package, specified by the `_package` keyword
-- coverage in a class
+- coverage in a class, specified by the `_class` keyword
-- coverage in a file
+- coverage in a file, specified by the `_file` keyword

-Scopes are specified either by their exact name as it appears in the Jacoco XML report, for example package scope `"org/product/module"`, file scope `"MyClass.java"`, class scope `"org/product/module/MyCLass"`), or by a regular expression matching those scope names, for example `~"org.*"` for all packages or class scopes starting with `org`.
+Each realm contains a number of so-called "scopes":
+- The file realm contains one scope for every source file, named by file name, e.g., "MyClass.java".
+Note that file scopes for files with the same name in different packages or folders clash; in such cases coverage thresholds should be specified in the class realm.
+- The class realm contains one scope for every (top-level, inner, or anonymous) class, named by fully qualified class name, e.g., "org/package/MyClass$1".
+- The package realm contains one scope for every package, named by the package name, e.g., "org/package".
+- The report realm contains exactly one scope which is usually derived from the name of the corresponding Gradle (sub-) project.

+Scopes can be specified by exact name, e.g., `"MyClass.java"`, or by a Groovy regex pattern matching an arbitrary number of scopes, e.g., `~'org/package.*'` for all sub-packages of "org/mypackage".

+#### Configuration syntax

-Coverage requirements are with respect to one of the Jacoco-defined types of coverage, e.g., lines covered or branches covered.
+Coverage requirements are written in terms of a realm, a scope specification, and one (or several) of the Jacoco-defined types of coverage, e.g., lines covered or branches covered.
+The following syntax variations are supported:

-The following examples describe the syntax:
+    <realm> <threshold>
+    <realm> <threshold>, <coverage type>
+    <realm> <threshold>, <scope name>
+    <realm> <threshold>, <coverage type>, <scope name>
+    <realm> <threshold>, <scope pattern>
+    <realm> <threshold>, <coverage type>, <scope pattern>

+, where:
+- `<realm>` is one of `_file`, `_class`, `_package`, `_report`
+- `<threshold>` is a Groovy `double`
+- `<coverage type>` is one of `BRANCH`, `CLASS`, `COMPLEXITY`, `INSTRUCTION`, `LINE`, `METHOD`
+- `<scope name>` is a Groovy string
+- `<scope pattern>` is a Groovy regex pattern

+Examples:

     jacocoCoverage {
-        // Minimum code coverage of 50% for all scopes (files, classes, packages, reports) and coverage types. threshold 0.5
+        // Minimum code coverage of 50% for all scopes in the file realm (i.e., for all files) and for all coverage types.
+        _file 0.5

-        // Minimum 'branch' coverage of 30% for all scopes.
+        // Minimum 'branch' coverage of 30% for all files.
-        // Available coverage types: BRANCH, CLASS, COMPLEXITY, INSTRUCTION, LINE, METHOD. threshold 0.3, BRANCH

-        // Minimum average coverage of 30% in given package. threshold 0.3, "org/company/module"

-        // Minimum average coverage of 50% in report "my-project; the report name is usually the Gradle project name. threshold 0.5, "my-project"
+        _file 0.3, BRANCH

-        // Minimum 'line' coverage of 10% for files (in any directory) whose name matches the given regular expression. threshold 0.1, LINE, ~"(Indentation|Wrapping)\\.java"
+        // Minimum 'line' coverage of 10% for files (in any directory) whose name matches the given regular expression.
+        _file 0.1, LINE, ~"(Indentation|Wrapping)\\.java"

         // Minimum 'line' coverage of 10% for files named "Indentation.java" (case-sensitive, in any directory).
-        // (Note: This syntax uses exact string match against the file name while the regex syntax requires escaping.) threshold 0.1, LINE, "Indentation.java"
+        // (Note: This syntax uses exact string match against the file name while the regex syntax requires escaping.)
+        _file 0.1, LINE, "Indentation.java"

+        // Minimum coverage of 30% in the given class.
+        _class 0.3, "org/company/module/MyClass"

+        // Minimum average coverage of 30% in given package.
+        _package 0.3, "org/company/module"

+        // Minimum average coverage of 50% in report "my-project; the report name is usually the Gradle project name.
+        _report 0.5, "my-project"

-        // Scopes can be exempt from all coverage requirements by exact scope name or scope name pattern. whitelist "MyClass.java"
+        // Scopes can be exempt from all coverage requirements by exact scope name or scope name pattern.
+        _file 0.0, "MyClass.java"
-        whitelist "org/company/module"
+        _package 0.0, "org/company/module"
-        whitelist ~".*Test.java"
+        _file 0.0, ~".*Test.java"
     }

+#### Configuration semantics

-Given the observed code coverage for a scope and coverage type (e.g., _line_ coverage 57% for class `org/product/module/MyClass`), the *lowest* specified threshold matching the scope and coverage type is enforced.
+Given the observed code coverage for a realm, scope, and coverage type (e.g., _line_ coverage 47% for class `org/product/module/MyClass`), the *lowest* specified threshold matching the scope and coverage type is enforced.
 For example, the specification

     jacocoCoverage {
-        threshold 0.5, BRANCH
+        _class 0.5, BRANCH
-        threshold 0.3, ~"org/company/module.*"
+        _class 0.3, "org/company/module/MyClass"
     }

-will enforce 50% branch coverage for every file, class, package, and report, and 30% coverage for any sub-package and class in package `org/company/module`.
-In particular, branch coverage within `org/company/module` is required to be 30% rather than 50% since the lowest specified threshold dominates.
+will enforce 50% branch coverage for every class, and 30% coverage for class `org/company/module/MyClass` for all coverage types.
+In particular, branch coverage for `org/company/module/MyClass` is required to be at least 30% rather than 50% since the lowest specified threshold dominates.
 This implies that specific coverage types and scopes can be excluded from any thresholds globally, for example:

     jacocoCoverage {
-        threshold 0.0, BRANCH // Never enforce branch coverage. threshold 0.0, ~".*\\.java" // Never enforce coverage on files, use thresholds for classes instead. threshold 0.0, ~"org/thirdparty/.*" // Never enforce coverage on thirdparty package.
+        _package 0.0, BRANCH // Never enforce branch coverage at the package level _file 0.0, ~".*Util\\.java" // Never enforce coverage on Java files like XyzUtil.java
+        _package 0.0, ~"org/thirdparty/.*" // Never enforce coverage on thirdparty package.
     }

 ## jacoco-full-report

-#### Quickstart
+### Quickstart

 Add the following configuration to the `build.gradle` configuration of the root project: